matn7/Google-Platform-Notes/system-expert/SystemDesign.md

 to encrypt and decrypt data.
 - The keys are generated using cryptographic algorithms and are mathematically connected such that data encrypted  with the public key can only be decrypted with the private key.
-- While the private key must be kept secure to maintain the fidelity of this encryption paradigm, the public key can be openly shared.
+- While the private key must be kept secure to maintain the fidelity (wierność) of this encryption paradigm, the public key can be openly shared.
 - Asymmetric-key algorithms tend to be slower than their symmetric counterparts.